 Everything in the world is subject to the laws of nature.
-What comes up must come down.
+What goes up must come down.
 For every action, there is an equal and opposite reaction—and our stock market is no different.
 So while a year of continued and historic growth defined 2017, it should come as no surprise that the market is now experiencing some volatility.

 Of course, nobody truly knows what the future holds when it comes to the stock market.
 Many can’t even agree whether or not it’s now a bull or bear market.
 Either way, the uncertainty surrounding the stock market should give pause to any risk-averse investor looking for a place to grow their wealth.